18 Months to 3 Years Half Day: 8:30 to 12:20 noon Full Day: 8:30 to 2:30 p.m.

 Movement and Knowledge

-Both the Children’s House level and the Elementary level programs have many important qualities and much detail that needs to be fully discussed and understood.
-We invite you to attend our monthly parent introduction sessions for further information.
+The Children’s House and the Elementary level programs are Montessori programs and deviate from traditional public schools’ methodologies.
+Please attend one of our monthly parent introduction sessions for further information.

-Activities of a regular day in the Infants Community
+Activities of a regular day in the Infant Community